The Hunt for Red October (1990)

 Seaman Jones: A whale, Seaman Beaumont, a whale.
-A marine mammal that knows a hell of a lot more about sonar, then you do.
-Train her around to 269 and lets try it again?
+A marine mammal that knows a hell of a lot more about sonar than you do.
+Train her around to 269 and let's try it again?

 Jeffrey Pelt: I can't ask any of these characters to go.
 One, they don't believe in it.
 Two, they'd never stake their reputation on a hunch.
 Whereas you...

 Jack Ryan: ...are expendable.

 Jeffrey Pelt: Something like that.

 [Ryan is on board a plane experiencing violent turbulence]

 Navigator C-2A: What's the matter Commander?
 You don't like flying, huh?
 Aw, this is nothing!
 You should've been with us five, six months ago!
 Whoa!
 You talk about puke!
 We ran into a hailstorm over the Sea of Japan.
 Everybody's retching their guts out!
 The pilot shot his lunch all over the windshield, and I barfed on the radio!
 Shorted it out completely!
 And it wasn't that lightweight stuff either, it was that chunky industrial weight puke!